cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 First, create a new volume using dd.
-Here, I will create a new volume of size 32MB.
-I will name the volume myluks.vol but you can name it whatever with whatever extension you want.
-I will be using LUKS1 for the reasons explained above in **Notes and Disclaimer** section
+You can either use a sparse file as described in **Notes and Disclaimer** section or a normal file.
+The process after this is exactly the same whether you choose a sparse file or not.

+For this example, I am creating a normal non-sparse volume of size `32 MiB` named `myluks.vol`.
+So I will be using `bs=1M` and `count=32` when running dd such as

 ```
-dd if=/dev/zero of=myluks.vol count=1 status=progress bs=32M
+dd if=/dev/zero of=myluks.vol count=32 status=progress bs=1M
 ```

+If you notice, the actual size = `bs` * `count`
+So for 32MiB, it is `1M * 32`

-You can use the postfix `M` for MB and `G` for GB, etc. To create a 32GB volume I would have used `bs=32G` for example
+You can use the postfix `M` for MiB and `G` for GiB, etc. To create a 32GiB volume I would have used `count=32 bs=1G` for example

 Rather than creating a normal volume, you can also create a `sparse` volume as described in the section **Notes and Disclaimer** whether by `dd` or `truncate`.
-You can follow the steps below normally whether you decide to use sparse volume or a normal volume
+You can follow the steps below normally whether you decide to use sparse volume or a normal volume.
+Important thing to note is, for a sparse file, you are supposed to put in `count=0 bs=1 seek=<size>` when running dd.
+For example, if I were to create a sparse file that can grow the maximum of 512MiB, I would pass in `count=0 bs=1 seek=512M` in dd as hinted in **Notes and Disclaimer**